Marslanali/MySQL-Ubuntu-Linux/README.md

 # MySQL-Ubuntu-Linux

-MySQL Installation and Configuration on Ubuntu Linux
+MySQL Server, and Workbench Installation and Configuration on Ubuntu Linux

 ```